Alberta’s Impaired Driving Laws

-What that means in layman’s terms is this – if you’re pulled over with a blood alcohol level between 0.05% to 0.079%, you’ve violated Alberta’s traffic safety laws.
-Typically for a first offense, this will result in a 3-day license suspension and vehicle seizure, but not a criminal record.
+What that means in layman’s terms is this – if you’re pulled over with a blood-alcohol level between 0.05% to 0.079%, you’ve violated Alberta’s traffic safety laws.
+Typically for a first offence, this will result in a 3-day license suspension and vehicle seizure, but not a criminal record.

 If, however, you blow OVER 0.08%, you’re considered to be in violation of the Criminal Code and subject to criminal charges.
 You can also be criminally charged for refusing to provide a breath sample (the standard method for testing blood alcohol levels).

 There’s also a general charge of impaired driving which can result from alcohol consumption regardless of blood alcohol levels – this implies that, although you’re under the 0.08% “limit”, your ability to safely operate a motor vehicle has been compromised.

 There’s a major misconception floating around that driving while high is somehow “safer” than driving drunk.